The history and prosperity of the State of Washington is one which follows the growth of its navigation and transportation systems.

 By water, rail, dusty trail or mountain pass, settlers, businesses, traders, and Native Americans have moved themselves and their possessions throughout the state to the rest of the nation and to the rest of the world.
 The Eagle Group of companies has been a part of that transportation history for more than 90 years.

-Currently, the Eagle Group has operations which serve 48 states and Western Canada.
-Over three million truck load units are handled annually by 35 Eagle-operated facilities.
+Currently, the Eagle Group has the authority operations which serve 48 states.
+Over 120,000 truck load units are handled annually by 21 Eagle-operated terminals.